Why Are Cucumbers Beneficial for Our Overall Health?

 According to the American Diabetes Association individuals with diabetes type 2 need to consume a high fiber, nutritious diet which includes from 3 to 5 servings of vegetables on a daily basis.

 Fiber comes with multiple health benefits, suppresses appetite, helps with blood glucose control and provides that feeling of fullness.
-Carb foods have the greatest influence on the blood glucose levels.
+Carb foods have the greatest influence on blood glucose levels.

 Therefore, the quantity and type of these foods are essential.
 In general, the best is the moderate amount, because too many carbs in the sugar and starch in foods can induce the blood glucose levels to rise high.